 This was a nice trip.
 I was the only person in the backcountry this weekend.
 You are isolated but can hear I95 in the distance as well as hear occasional gun shots coming from Quantico Marine Base.
 Your cell phone also works.
 This is a nice way to spend a weekend.
 The only problems encountered on this trip were that I forgot my coffee cup, my candle lantern was stuck from a previous trip and my tent was pitched a little too steeply on the hill and I kept having to pull myself up to the top of the tent.
 Other than that, the Chopawamsic Backcountry is a great place to get away from it all.

-Please note that there is a new entrance to the Chopawamsic Backcountry on Joplin RD VA619 that is currently in development (as of 10/27/2018) and should open in the near future.
+Please note that there is a new entrance to the Chopawamsic Backcountry on Joplin RD VA619 that is now open but requires a gate key .